-Jumper JPG1 allows you to enable video connections on the motherboard.
+Jumper JPG1 allows the user to enable the onboard VGA connector.
+The default setting is 1-2 to enable the connection.
 See the table on the right for jumper settings.

 VGA Enable Jumper Settings

 Jumper Setting Definition

-1~2 Enabled (Default)
+1-2 Enabled

-2~3 Disabled
+2-3 Disabled (Default)